ur369eth/ur369.eth/README.md

 **(9) On the edge of the coin >>** this is a self-organizing and self-sustaining distributive-system, because before-and-for this process to be accomplished (i.e., the decentralized protection of crypto tokens plus issuing-and-sending urTokens to the user's wallet) >> the system shows (upfront) to the user >> the benefaction-fee for the protection-service provided:

-(i) A $3.69 benefaction-fee, collected in crypto, **_charged only once per wallet addres and only if the user opts for the Quantum Resistant Sign Key._**
+(i) A $3.69 benefaction-fee, collected in the native token of the chain, **_charged only once per wallet addres and only if the user opts for the Quantum Resistant Sign Key._**

-(ii) A $3.69 benefaction-fee collected in crypto **_charged every time the user alloctates a crypto asset within the contract to protect against theft_**.
+(ii) A $3.69 benefaction-fee collected in the native token of the chain **_charged every time the user alloctates a crypto asset within the contract to protect against theft_**.

 When the system receives the benefaction-fee >> programmatically distributes the funds into 4 addresses as follows:

-(A) 30% to the Impact Pool (ur-impact.eth) to fund public goods (e.g., Giveth, Gitcoin, the Giving Block...) and to award power-users* in the community
+(A) 30% to the Impact Pool (ur-impact.eth) to fund public goods (e.g., Giveth, Gitcoin, the Giving Block, Open Sats...) and to award ideas providers (IPs).

 (B) 30% to the Gift Pool (urgift.eth) to award randomly selected users every 369 hours